RESEARCH STARTER

 Therapeutic Uses

-Various Internet sites promote SOD for a wide range of health problems, from preventing aging to enhancing sports performance.
+Various internet sites promote SOD for a wide range of health problems, from preventing aging to enhancing sports performance.
 However, as noted above, oral SOD supplements may be ineffective because of poor absorption.

 A bit of evidence hints that SOD injections may reduce scarring caused by radiation therapy and may also decrease symptoms of osteoarthritis.
 Double-blind, placebo-controlled trials performed on SOD in the twenty-first century show benefits for patients with osteoarthritis and rheumatoid arthritis.
 Patients with these conditions saw improvements in pain and inflammation.
-Patients with chronic bladder infections also improvements in urgency and pain in another study.
+Patients with chronic bladder infections also experienced improvements in urgency and pain in another study.
 SOD applied directly to wounds may enhance wound healing, according to experiments in animals.

 In test-tube, animal, and preliminary human studies, genetic manipulation has been used to increase SOD levels in the hope of finding anti-aging effects, but the results have been mixed.